 In keeping with our mission to promote the health and education of young people in the Cape May County community, Next Gen 30, INC offers scholarships in honor of priorities that mattered to our namesake.
 In the 2020 graduation season, we will offer 5 scholarships.
 Three scholarships will be open to college-bound high school seniors in any Cape May County high school.
 Students may direct their application for this, "Three Point Scholarship," to the following areas: athletic, academic, and/or service.
 One scholarship, "The Pay it Forward," will be awarded to a graduating female basketball player of Genny’s alma mater, Wildwood Catholic High School.
 One scholarship, the "Making of a Leader," will be awarded to an 8th grader graduating from Cape Trinity School.
 Please find further information regarding each scholarship below.

-All scholarships are due to guidance counselors, completed on the forms below, or emailed to email@example.com
+All scholarships were due to guidance counselors, completed on the forms below, or emailed to firstname.lastname@example.org

 The Three-Point Scholarship Application

 For Graduating High School Seniors of Cape May County

 The Next Gen 30 Academic Scholarship honors Genny’s faith in the power of education.
 She never lost her hope for a cure to cancer, putting her full belief in the research of the doctors taking care of her.
 Students applying to this scholarship must include a recent transcript proving a GPA of 3 or higher.

 The Next Gen 30 Athletic Scholarship honors Genny’s passion for basketball.
 From scoring her 1,000th point on her high school basketball team to choosing a college major that helped her share that passion, Genny spent much of her short life on the court or in the gym.